audiohook pixel

 4. Are organic baby foods safer in terms of contamination?

 JB: After testing thousands of certified organic and non-certified organic foods and consumer products, I can tell you with confidence that the organic promise of less exposure to pesticides absolutely holds true.
 However, organic has its limitations.
 The USDA National Organic Program (NOP) is silent when it comes to heavy metals.
-The unfortunate reality is that certified organic agriculture is a rounding error when it comes to food products in the United States.
+When it comes to heavy metals, it is a worldwide problem.

 [Once Upon a Farm Note: This is why we conduct extensive vetting and testing of raw ingredients and final products.
 It’s also why we partner with Clean Label Project to ensure that we are going above and beyond by testing for 400+ contaminants, including heavy metals and pesticides.]